rangle/ngCourse2/handout/01-features.md

 #### Note About ES6 Examples

-Our earlier ES6 class won't compile now, however.
+Our earlier ES6 class won't compile now.
 TypeScript is more demanding than ES6 and it expects instance properties to be declared:

 ```ts
   class Toppings {